 - She testifies regularly before Congress and advises senior government officials, governors, and state legislators on health policy.

-- Grace-Marie served for a three-year term as a member of the National Advisory Council of Healthcare Research and Quality and served as a member of the Medicaid Commission, charged with making recommendations to modernize and improve Medicaid.
+- Previously, Grace-Marie served for a three-year term on the National Advisory Board for the Agency for Healthcare Research and Quality, and she served as a member of the Medicaid Commission, making recommendations to modernize and improve Medicaid.

 Grace-Marie is founder and facilitator of the Health Policy Consensus Group which serves as a forum for analysts from market-oriented think tanks around the country to analyze and develop policy recommendations.
 She serves on the boards of the Winston Fellowship and the Steamboat Institute and is a volunteer policy advisor to the Catholic Medical Association, Docs4PatientCare, Paragon Health Institute, and other organizations.

 John S. Hoff, Esq.

 Secretary, Galen Institute